Sindhu-Kothe/cse15l-lab-reports/lab-report-4-week-8.md

 ![Image](SS4_5.png)

 Code changes:
 They aso had the same problem with their code.
 They did not account for an empty open and close parenthesis.
-Like i mentioned before, I am not sure if it could be done in less than 10 lines
+Like I mentioned before, I am not sure if it could be done in less than 10 lines

 ## Snippet 3